-This prospectus (information booklet) details all the relevant administrative arrangements relating to your studies in 2018.
-Please diarise the dates and times regarding contact sessions and the submission of assignments, tests and examinations, as they pertain to you.
+This prospectus (information booklet) details all the relevant administrative arrangements relating to your studies in 2020.
+Please diarise the dates and times regarding Whiteboard contact sessions and the submission of assignments, tests and examinations, as they pertain to you.

-Through the ADT programme you will be academically equipped for your leadership task in the teaching profession.
-You will note that the ADT programme is centred around three objectives, namely to provide a holistic orientation in Education as a science, to provide you with relevant research training in Education and to give you an introduction to a particular area(s) of specialisation within Education.
+Through the PGCE programme, you will be academically equipped for your task as a leader in the teaching profession.
+You will note that this programme is centred around three objectives, namely:

+- 1. to provide a holistic orientation in Education as a science; - 2. to provide you with relevant research training in Education; and - 3. to provide you with an introduction to particular area(s) of specialisation within Education.

 On attainment of these objectives, you should be equipped to successfully progress to postgraduate study.
 This implies that your lecturers will make high, but not unreasonable, academic demands of you.
+Always keep the admission requirements for the next level of study in mind as we would like for you to continue your studies after successful completion of this degree.